-None of the Named Officers exercised any stock options during 2006 and none of the Named Officers owned any of our stock options as of December 31, 2006.
-No restricted stock awards previously granted to any of the Named Officers vested during 2006.
+None of the Named Officers exercised any stock options during 2009 and none of the Named Officers owned any of our stock options as of December 31, 2009.
+A total of 6,000 restricted stock awards previously granted to the Named Officers vested during 2009.
+See the "Stock Awards Vested During 2009" table below.

-The following table sets forth, for each of the Named Officers, information regarding stock awards outstanding at December 31, 2006 for each of the Named Officers.
+The following table sets forth, for each of the Named Officers, information regarding stock awards outstanding at December 31, 2009.
 Each of the stock awards referred to in the table below were granted pursuant to our 2002 Equity Compensation Program.
 The vesting dates applicable to each stock award are set forth in footnotes that follow the columnar explanations below the table.